Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Treatment

-The treatment of McKusick type metaphyseal chondrodysplasia is often directed toward the specific symptoms that are found in an affected individual.
+The treatment of McKusick type metaphyseal chondrodysplasia is directed toward the specific symptoms that are found in an affected individual.
 Treatment requires the collaboration of a team of specialists.
-Pediatricians, physicians who specialize in treating skeletal disorders (orthopedists), physicians who diagnose and treat skin disorders (dermatologists), physicians who specialize in immune disorders (immunologists), physicians who specialize in blood disorders (hematologists), physicians who specialize in intestinal disorders (gastroenterologists), dental specialists, speech therapists, dieticians, physical therapists, and other health care professionals may all be involved in the treatment of affected individuals.
+Pediatricians, physicians who specialize in treating skeletal disorders (orthopedists), physicians who diagnose and treat skin disorders (dermatologists), physicians who specialize in immune disorders (immunologists), physicians who specialize in blood disorders (hematologists), physicians who specialize in intestinal disorders (gastroenterologists), dental specialists, speech therapists, dieticians, physical therapists and other health care professionals may all be involved in the treatment of affected individuals.

 Corrective bone surgeries (osteotomies) may be done in late childhood or adolescence for excessive leg bowing (varus deformities).
 Physical therapy may also be used to help treat skeletal complications, like the limited range of motion in the elbows and legs.
 Growth hormones have not been shown to be effective in treating the shortened height associated with McKusick type metaphyseal chondrodysplasia.